SHSimpleHub/basic-dumper/README.md

-# Basic-Dumper
+# basic-dumper
-Brought to you by Ryle &amp; Sloppey.
+Brought to you by volio &amp; sloppey.

 Made in late 2018.
 - **Not updated since July.**